On SCC-recursiveness in Quantitative Argumentation: SCC-recursiveness

-According to Definition \ref{The base definition of SCC-recursiveness in FAF}, the application procedure of the SCC-recursive scheme can be summarized as follows: \begin{enumerate} \item the FAF is partitioned into its strongly connected components; they form a partial order which encodes the dependencies existing among them according to the directionality principle; \item the possible choices for extensions within each initial strongly connected component are determined using a semantic-specific base function which returns the extensions of FAFs consisting of a single strongly connected component; \item for each possible choice determined at step 2, according to the reinstatement principle, the fuzzy arguments directly attacked within subsequent strongly connected components are limited and the fuzzy arguments with residual degree are taken into account; \item the steps 1–3 above are applied recursively on the restricted FAFs obtained at step 3. \end{enumerate}
+The definition naturally provides a schema for computing SCC-recursive semantics.
+Consider a generic FAF $\mathcal{F}=\langle \mathcal{A},\mathcal{R}\rangle$ over $Args$.
+First, for any initial SCC $S$, we have $R_{\mathcal{F}}(S,E) = D_{\mathcal{F}}(S,E)=\mathcal{A}|_{S}$.
+Thus, the restricted sub-framework over $S$ is $\mathcal{F}\!\downarrow_{\mathcal{A}|_{S}}$, which clearly consists of a unique SCC.
+According to Definition \ref{The base definition of SCC-recursiveness in FAF}, the base function $\mathcal{BF}_\mathcal{S}(\mathcal{F}\!\downarrow_{\mathcal{A}|_{S}},\mathcal{A}|_{S})$ is invoked, returning the set of fuzzy extensions of $\mathcal{F}\!\downarrow_{\mathcal{A}|_{S}}$ under semantics $\mathcal{S}$.
+The results are then utilized to identify the restricted sub-frameworks in subsequent SCCs, taking account of the restricted and defended components.
+This procedure is recursively invoked and can be summarized as follows: \begin{enumerate} \item A (possibly restricted) FAF is partitioned into its SCCs; they form a partial order induced by the attack relation. \item The set of fuzzy extensions over each initial SCC is determined using a semantic-specific base function. \item For each fuzzy extension determined at step 2, the restricted and defended components within subsequent SCCs are identified; then the associated restricted sub-framework is taken into account. \item The steps 1–3 are applied recursively on the restricted FAF obtained at step 3. \end{enumerate}